-- 1. Press SETUP for Setup mode.
+- 1. Press ENTER for Setup mode.

-- Note that following Loop Power, Disabled is highlighted.
+- 2. Note that following Loop Power, Disabled is highlighted.
 Press ENTER.

-- 3. Use the ♠ or ♥ arrow keys to select Enabled 24V or Enabled 28V.

-- 4. Press ENTER.
+- 4. Press ENTER

 - 5. Press the Done softkey.

 Figure 18.
 Connections for Supplying Loop Power

 Sourcing Pressure

 The calibrator provides a source pressure display function that requires the use of an external pressure hand pump.
 Use this function to calibrate instruments that require a pressure source or differential pressure measurement.
 See Figures 19 and 34 for information about that application.